zilliztech/claude-context/CONTRIBUTING.md

-# Contributing to Code Context
+# Contributing to Claude Context

-Thank you for your interest in contributing to Code Context!
+Thank you for your interest in contributing to Claude Context!
 This guide will help you get started.

 ## 🚀 Getting Started